Alexander Theatre (Johannesburg)

 The Alexander Theatre (also known as The Alex) is a theatre in Braamfontein, Johannesburg, South Africa.

 History

+The initial idea for the theatre came forward in 1929, however plans did not come to fruition until 1951 when the theatre could be built thanks to life memberships and public donations.
 The theatre was originally founded as the Johannesburg Repertory Theatre (also known as the Reps' Theatre), seating 550 people in a Scandinavian design.
 It opened in Braamfontein in November 1951 as the home of the Johannesburg Repertory Players (Johannesburg Reps).